 Dehydration from alcohol, smoking, drugs, not drinking enough water, and not eating the correct food can cause your voice to become less pliable and elastic.
-It is recommended that you drink at least 2 litres of water a day to keep your voice hydrated along with eating foods that keep the voice hydrated.
+It is recommended that you drink at least 2 liters of water a day to keep your voice hydrated, along with eating foods that keep the voice hydrated.

 Watch Cherish Tuttle Music give you foods that help hydrate the voice.

 It is not recommended that you sing if you are sick.
 Inflammation, swelling, and soreness arise in the throat and vocal cords, and if you sing when you are sick, you are more likely to hurt and damage your voice.
 If at all possible, do not sing if you are sick or have some throat infection.

 Something to consider is that you probably have to sing every night or every other day if you are a professional singer.
 Here are some tips by Madeleine Harvey on how to sing if you are sick.
 Remember, only do this if you have to sing.

 It’s easy to forget that we use our voice throughout the day.
 Even when you eat or drink, those elements go past the vocal cords.
 One thing to remember is that if you are not singing, then don’t misuse your voice.
 This can come in the form of shouting or screaming, or just talking too much.

 Don’t overexert your voice or misuse it in these ways because these factors do put an unusual amount of strain on the voice even if you don’t think so.
 In fact, you could possibly damage your voice if you scream or shout.